A 64-year old woman was killed by two pit bulls at a Lake Tillery development.

-UPDATE 08/27/18: The woman mauled to death by two pit bulls in a Lake Tillery development on August 9 has been identified.
-Olga Rekhson, 64-years old, of 172 Cranberry Way, Troy, was the victim of the fatal attack, according to Capt.
+UPDATE 08/27/18: The woman mauled to death by two pit bulls at a Lake Tillery development on August 9 has been identified by authorities.
+Olga Rekhson, 64-years old, was the victim of the fatal dog attack, according to Capt.
 Kelsey Brown with the Montgomery County Sheriff’s Office.
 Rekhson was taking her daily walk at the time.
 When she did not return home after several hours, her husband and friends began searching for her.
 Unable to locate her, they called 911.

 Within hours, she was discovered deceased on the side of an unused road within the development.
 An investigation conducted with the assistance of the Medical Examiner's Office, NC Wildlife Resources Commission and Animal Control revealed Rekhson had been attacked by dogs.
 "Law enforcement searched the neighborhood and located two pit bull dogs with physical evidence reflecting the dog's involvement," states a news release from the sheriff's office.